 - Adjusted gross income (AGI)

 - U.S. Income Tax paid

-- 3. Income Earned from work
+- Income Earned from work

 - Untaxed Portions of IRA Distributions

 - Untaxed Portions of Pensions

 - IRA Deductions and Payments

 - Tax Exempt Interest Income

 - Education Credits

 - Other Untaxed Income

-- 10. Number of Household Members
+- Number of Household Members

-- 11. Number in College
+- Number in College

-- 12. High School Completion Status-Must submit to school verifiable documentation of high school completion or its equivalent.

-- 13. Identity/Statement of Educational purpose-Required to be provided in person by the student to an authorized official at the school.
+- Identity/Statement of Educational purpose-Required to be provided in person by the student to an authorized official at the school.
 The student must be prepared to present a valid government-issued photo ID, such as but not limited to a driver's license, other state-issued ID, or passport, etc.

 The Office of Financial Aid will notify all students selected for Verification by letter detailing what specific FAFSA items from above must be verified.
 Included with the letter will be all supporting documentation that must be completed, signed and returned to the school.
-In the event the student is selected for

-Verification of item 13 above, Identity/Statement of Educational Purpose, the student is required to report to the school in person, with appropriate ID, to sign all necessary documentation.
+In the event the student is selected for Verification of item 12 above, Identity/Statement of Educational Purpose, the student is required to report to the school in person, with appropriate ID, to sign all necessary documentation.
 Students who are unable to appear in person must notify the Office of Financial Aid immediately to obtain appropriate forms that must be completed in the presence of a Notary.
 The original notarized Statement of Educational Purpose form must them be provided to the school.